kshitiz8/datasciencecoursera/codeBook.md

-processing on input data
+Processing on input data
 =========================
 - read the input with sep = " ".
+(There are few instance of multiple spaces and space character in the beginning in each row which need to trimmed to get 561 measurement fields.)
-- extract jus the mean and std measurement fields
+- extract just the mean and std measurement fields of all varaibles
 - cbind the subject field
 - cbind the activity field.(activity name is obtained from activity label id by joining the two data files)
 - do the above steps for train data and test data and rbind both the datasets